 There is (or used to be) a product called "Chigger Rid".
 It was in a small bottle with a little brush and you would brush it on the bite.
 It had the consistency and look and even the smell of clear nail polish.
 So, that's what I tried and it worked just fine.
 No more itch.
 And almost everyone has clear nail polish on hand.
 Also, cheaper than the commercial product.

 Try the AVON Skin-So -Soft.
 No one (including Avon) can say exactly why this product repels insects, it does work.
-Find an Avon Lady who will steer you to the right product.
-And your skin will feel nice and the smell is very pleasant.

 Here is a great article from the Oklahoma Poison Control Center on chigger bites and avoiding them:

 Got the little buggers right now. trying the nail polish thing right now,probably gonna do the bleach bath.
 Let you know how it turns out

 The best possible way to get rid of jiggers is clear nail polish.
 This i learned from my mom.
 I went into the woods and I mean 3 days later it was so bad my stomach was covered, but clear nail polish will kill them.
 You still get the itch or you can get this new product called jiggers gone.
 It works in 30 secs and it takes the bumps down.

 I'm taking B complex(1 tab) daily and still get bites

 Elva, vinager will always work for chiggers as well as most biting invertebrates.
 Flies do not seem to like it either.

 I think I have chigger bites but I was wondering how can I get rid of them.
 Any suggestions? i have tried clear finger nail polish but I scratch it off.
 If you have ANY suggestions please post them.